90+ AI Design Patterns to Avoid: The Definitive List

 S08: Mapped Arrays for Static Content

 export default.
-AI defaults to this pattern because it appears most frequently in training data.S10: cn() Utility for Every className
+AI defaults to it because it dominates the training data.S10: cn() Utility for Every className

-cn() utility (clsx + twMerge) on components that have no conditional classes.
-The utility is imported and called even when the className is static.Spacing Patterns
+cn() call (clsx + twMerge) on components with no conditional classes — imported and invoked even when the className is a static string.cn() only with conditional or merged classes.
+Static classNames stay plain strings.Spacing Patterns

 SP01: 4px Base Grid with No Deviation